 NBC Nightly News anchor Brian Williams recanted an Iraq War story Wednesday after members of the military confronted him on Facebook.

-The story – that Williams was in a helicopter targeted by a rocket propelled grenade in 2003 – was repeated in a Jan.
+The story – that Williams was in a helicopter hit by a rocket propelled grenade in 2003 – was repeated in a Jan.
 30 TV broadcast.
-A video clip of the broadcast was posted by Nightly News on Facebook.
+A video clip was posted to by Nightly News on Facebook.

 “Sorry dude, I don’t remember you being on my aircraft,” posted Lance Reynolds, a flight engineer.
 “I do remember you walking up about an hour after we had landed to ask me what had happened.”